pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-9/index.md

 ## What's changed

 Hold on tight because we've got even more in store for you!
-Brace yourself for over **90 meticulously crafted enhancements** that have been woven into the very fabric of our existing commands.
+Brace yourself for over **90 enhancements** that have been added to the very fabric of our existing commands.
 These upgrades have been carefully tailored to deliver a seamless experience, whether you're a seasoned CLI user or a fresh adopter.
 Get ready to dive into a world of improved navigation, enhanced error handling, and an abundance of refactoring goodness.

 With these tweaks at your disposal, your workflow will be streamlined and your productivity will soar to unimaginable heights.
-Prepare to be amazed!

 ### Introducing our New Website with Docusaurus 🦖